-If you experience any problems during startup, such as numeric error codes or a series of beeps, see "Chapter 6.
-Solving problems" on page 49 and "Chapter 7.
-Getting help, information, and service" on page 75 for more information.
+If power-on self-test (POST) detects a problem, there might be a series of beeps or no beep, and a numeric error message might appear on the screen.
+Write down any beep series and error code numbers with descriptions, then see "Chapter 6.
+Solving problems" on page 51 and "Getting information, help, and service" on page 75 for more information.